 Travel from April to November to avoid the summer rains which sometimes make travel along unpaved mountain roads impossible.
 The winter months tend to be dry and sunny – but quite cold in the evening.

 There are some truly wonderful culinary treasures to be found in this region.
-Sample wine-flavoured ice cream in Cafayate and stop for artisanal cheeses in Tafi del Valle.
+Sample wine-flavored ice cream in Cafayate and stop for artisanal cheeses in Tafi del Valle.
 Try delicious local salami and olives in Amaicha del Valle and don’t miss Argentina’s best empanadas in Tucuman!
 Shop judiciously and plan picnic stops into your days!

 Mexico’s Yucatan Peninsula

 This vast coastal region, jutting out into the Caribbean Sea, is a wonderfully easy place to plan a road trip.
-Firstly, there are numerous direct flights into your starting point, Cancun, from all over the USA and other Latin American countries.
+Firstly, there are numerous direct flights to your starting point, Cancun, from all over the USA and other Latin American countries.
 Second, accommodation options abound, with some incredible historic haciendas providing beautiful and authentic accommodation experiences.
 And last (but definitely not least) is the sheer variety of attractions that the whole family can enjoy.
-From ancient Maya ruins to stunning limestone cenotes and dense tropical jungle.
-Not to mention some of Mexico’s most beautiful colonial cities – Merida, Campeche and Izmal, just to name a few.
+From ancient Maya ruins to stunning limestone cenotes and dense tropical jungles.
+Not to mention some of Mexico’s most beautiful colonial cities – Merida, Campeche, and Izmal, just to name a few.

-Pick up your rental car in Cancun and head west across the top of the Peninsula, stopping at Valladolid and Izmal enroute to Merida.
+Pick up your rental car in Cancun and head west across the top of the Peninsula, stopping at Valladolid and Izmal en route to Merida.
 Your route then turns south, passing magnificent Uxmal ruins to reach Campeche.
-Then, travel east through the Calakmul Biosphere Reserve (complete with iconic wildlife such as howler monkeys, coatis and toucans).
-Finally, return to Cancun along the Riviera Maya, stopping at Mahahual, Tulum or Playa del Carmen for a well-earned beach break, before finishing at Cancun Airport.
+Then, travel east through the Calakmul Biosphere Reserve (complete with iconic wildlife such as howler monkeys, coatis, and toucans).
+Finally, return to Cancun along the Riviera Maya, stopping at Mahahual, Tulum, or Playa del Carmen for a well-earned beach break, before finishing at Cancun Airport.
 This self-drive itinerary is the perfect way to discover one of our favourite parts of Mexico!

 When to go?